ncktl/ncktl.github.io/_pages/cv.md

 Experience
 ======
-* 2017-2018: Project intern
-  * KSB SE & Co.
+* 2017-2018: Project intern, KSB SE & Co.
 KGaA, Halle (Saale)
   * Developed DSL for automating testing of water pumps.

-* 2019: Working Student
-  * The unbelievable Machine Company GmbH, Berlin
+* 2019: Working Student, The unbelievable Machine Company GmbH, Berlin
-  * Member of of a DevOps team running a Hadoop stack across multiple data centers
+  * Worked as a member of of a DevOps team running a Hadoop stack across multiple data centers
   * Increased process automation
   * Served as primary on-call engineer during some public holidays